Keynote Speakers (in alphabetical order by surname)

 Prof Alan Kin-Tak Lau

-Pro-Vice-Chancellor (Research Performance and Development) at Swinburne University of Technology
+Pro-Vice-Chancellor (Research Performance and Development) at the Swinburne University of Technology

 Professor Lau is a product designer, practical engineer, academic and manager in both the academic and commercial sectors.
 He received 4-year craft apprentice training in an engineering company in Hong Kong beginning in 1987.
 He went on to obtain Bachelor’s and Master’s degrees in Aerospace Engineering from RMIT University, Australia in 1996 and 1997, respectively.
 He received his Doctor of Philosophy (PhD) from the Hong Kong Polytechnic University (PolyU) in 2001.
 He was appointed Assistant Professor at PolyU in 2002 and promoted to Associate Professor and then Full Professor in 2005 and 2010, respectively.
 In 2013, he was appointed Associate Dean (Industrial Relations) of the Faculty of Engineering in the same university.
 Due to his strong connection with the Hong Kong product design and development industry, he was also appointed as Alex Wong/Gigi Wong Endowed Professor in Product Design Engineering in the same year.
+In the past 10 years, he has been involved in over 50 projects with local small and medium enterprises.
+The nature of works includes but not limited to material and structural failure analysis, product design platform and life cycle management, aviation and new materials for aircraft and digital transformation for business sector.
 Currently, he is the Pro Vice-Chancellor (Research Performance and Development) of Swinburne University of Technology, Australia.
-Dr Lau has received numerous research and teaching awards in the past ten years.
-His publications have led him received over 16,500 citations with h-index of 62 of his published articles to date.
+Dr Lau has received numerous research and teaching awards in the past years.
+His publications have led him received over 19,500 citations with h-index of 67 of his published articles to date.
 He is a Fellow of the European Academy of Sciences and a Fellow of European Academy of Sciences and Arts.
-He is also the Independent Non-Executive Director of King’s Flair International (Holdings) Limited.
+He is also Independent Non-Executive Director of King’s Flair International (Holdings) Limited.
+Last year, he was named as the Australian research theme leader in “Advanced composite materials”.

 Prof Stephen Lau